 5. Ocean Drive – Or better known as the Ten-Mile Drive, is a must if you have a car.
 The views are spectacular and if you’re coming from downtown Newport, you head directly to where all the Mansions are located and the cliff walk begins.

 6. Newport ice cream train – This is a new attraction and sounded fantastic.
 And something that never came up on my search.
 When our itinerary arrived, we had a choice to do either the Ice Cream Train tour or the trolley tour.
 Since most of my planning is revolved around what my kids will enjoy most and most importantly bathroom breaks or accessibility for my three-year-old, I decided the train idea was awesome.

 My kids would have plenty of moving around space, a bathroom nearby and ice cream!

 This is a new tour because their main attraction is the dinner train ride, which is an evening tour with dinner and a show.
 So instead it was during the day along the coast and instead of dinner you can buy lunch and ice cream was included in the package.

 And you can pick all the toppings you want.

 This itinerary allowed us to see and get a good feel for Newport.
-I’ll be honest with you, one day is simply not enough.
+I’ll be honest with you, we stayed at the Hyatt hotel newport ri and one day is simply not enough.
 You really need at least 4 days to enjoy this amazing town!